 Intro to Arch

-Arch is an intelligent (Layer 7) gateway designed for generative AI apps, AI agents, and Co-pilots that work with prompts.
+Arch is an intelligent (Layer 7) gateway designed for generative AI apps, agents, copilots that work with prompts.
 Engineered with purpose-built large language models (LLMs), Arch handles all the critical but undifferentiated tasks related to the handling and processing of prompts, including detecting and rejecting jailbreak attempts, intelligently calling “backend” APIs to fulfill the user’s request represented in a prompt, routing to and offering disaster recovery between upstream LLMs, and managing the observability of prompts and LLM interactions in a centralized way.

 ../_images/arch-logo.png